Rudy-Zidan/shorti/README.md

       Delete shorten_url from DB.
 - Models
   - ShortenUrl:
       Represent a shortened full url.
-Contain the following attributes("id", "original_url", "url", "created_at", "updated_at")
+Contains the following attributes("id", "original_url", "url", "created_at", "updated_at").

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).